NHSDigital/record-a-vaccination-guidance/app/patient-record.md

 {% include 'guide-contents.njk' %}

 Once you've found a patient and opened their record, you'll see their details and vaccination history.
-You can check in patients using their patient identifiers and review their previous vaccinations.

 If everything looks OK, continue to 'Choose vaccine'.